When someone mentions tablets, there's a good chance you think of the iPad.

 The tablet is also an excellent choice for the budget-conscious buyer (or when buying a tablet for kids that might be a little rough with their toys).
 It's also affordable enough for those that only want a tablet for occasional use.

-If you plan to use your tablet for graphic design, video editing, or other color-sensitive work, we might recommend
+If you plan to use your tablet for graphic design, video editing, or other colour-sensitive work, we might recommend

 upgrading to an iPad Pro 11 or 12.9.